pagopa/io-app/README.md

 ### Development with Backend App and Local Test IDP

-To develop the application on your machine using the Backend App and an IDP test, you need to follow some additional steps as described below.
+To develop the application on your machine using the Backend App and an IDP test, you need to follow some additional steps as described below.<br/>
-A light way to run IO app on your local machine is using [io-dev-api-server](https://github.com/pagopa/io-dev-api-server).
-This local server mocks almost totally IO backend behaviour and APIs.
+If you prefer a light way to run IO app, you should consider using [io-dev-api-server](https://github.com/pagopa/io-dev-api-server).
+This local server mocks almost totally IO backend behaviours and APIs.
 Note: about SPID, io-dev-api-server acts a pass throught so you can't test it.

 #### App Backend and test IDP installation